 The cruise sector is dominated by just three operators: Carnival, Royal Caribbean and Norwegian.

-Of all the sectors, the cruise industry was hit particularly hard by the pandemic, but with passenger numbers expected to surpass those of 20191, signs of recovery are beginning to show.
+Of all the sectors, the cruise industry was hit particularly hard by the pandemic, but with passenger numbers recovering, signs of recovery are showing.

 Company Market capitalisation (approximate)